reflex-dev/reflex-web/docs/hosting/deploy-quick-start.md

 ### Prerequisites

-1. Hosting service requires `reflex>=0.6.5`.
+1. Hosting service requires `reflex>=0.6.6`.
 2. This tutorial assumes you have successfully `reflex init` and `reflex run` your app.
 3. Also make sure you have a `requirements.txt` file at the top level app directory that contains all your python dependencies!
 (To create a `requirements.txt` file, run `pip freeze > requirements.txt`.)

 ### Authentication

-First run the command below to login / signup to your Reflex Cloud account: (command ine)
+First run the command below to login / signup to your Reflex Cloud account: (command line)

 ```bash
 reflex login